 Cougars Set to Host Camp at Cougar Field for Ages 14-18

-Ryan Shotzberger was named the Director of Player Development for Houston Baseball on Feb.
+Ryan Shotzberger was named the Director for Player Development for Houston Baseball on Feb.
 28, 2013 after serving as an assistant coach the two previous seasons (2012, 2013).

 He joined the University of Houston Baseball program as an assistant coach on Aug.
 11, 2011.

 Shotzberger saw Houston win a regular-season conference title and advance to its 20th NCAA Regional appearance.
 Houston was awarded as an NCAA Regional host for the first time since 2000 and just the third time in program history as Cougar Field represented one of 16 host sites around the country.